blaxel-ai/kube-janitor-go/README.md

 - 🔍 Namespace and resource type filtering
 - 🚀 High performance with concurrent processing
 - 📊 Prometheus metrics for monitoring
+- 📋 Kubernetes event creation for audit trail and monitoring
 - 🐳 Lightweight container image
 - ⚡ Written in Go for better performance and lower resource usage